kube-reporting/metering-operator/Documentation/report.md

 pod-memory-usage-raw                         23m
 ```

-ReportGenerationQueries with the `-raw` suf***REMOVED***x are used by other ReportGenerationQueries to build more complex queries, and should not be used directly for reports.
+ReportQueries with the `-raw` suf***REMOVED***x are used by other ReportQueries to build more complex queries, and should not be used directly for reports.

 `namespace-` pre***REMOVED***xed queries aggregate Pod CPU/memory requests by namespace, providing a list of namespaces and their overall usage based on resource requests.